 'Big Bang Theory' exits TV airwaves with emotional episode

+Parson's character Sheldon and Bialik's Amy anxiously awaited the decision on whether the married couple would win the Noble Prize.
+The final episode also highlighted the fate of the broken elevator, which has been nonfunctional for much of the series.

+It included a scene in which Bialik, who is a neuroscientist in real life, urges young girls to pursue careers in science.
+"Little girls who dream about science" should pursue it as a career and ignore naysayers, she said.

-The series leaves on a high as one of television's most popular shows.
+The comedy leaves on a high as one of television's most popular shows.
+Last week's episode was the most-watched program on broadcast or cable TV with 12.5 million viewers, beating out HBO's "Game of Thrones," which ends its series on Sunday after an eight-year run.

+Parsons had said the end of the series feels like a "real rite of passage moment," which was full of memories and some tears.
+Galecki said the show has touched "so many hearts."

 Online: